I wrote this after a big snowstorm before Christmas.

-We got almost of foot of snow yesterday.
+We got almost a foot of snow yesterday.
 The kids and Bones were both delighted as the snow brings fun and time off from school and work.
 I’m not a fan.
 Freezing temps alone make caring for the critters harder.
 Their water needs refreshing throughout the day either by breaking the ice on the surface or hauling water in buckets from the house.
 Most of the critters also hate the snow.
 They hide in their huts, shivering and crying for more hay and bedding.
 Since the ground is covered, they can’t graze or root around for acorns, so I fork hay into their pens and bring them extra grain to stay warm.
-A light dusting of snow isn’t a big deal, but trudging through almost a foot of snow carrying five gallon buckets full of water is no small feat.
+A light dusting of snow isn’t a big deal, but trudging through almost a foot of snow carrying five-gallon buckets full of water is no small feat.

 Last night, as it began to get dark and the snow turned over to sleet, I became worried about the high tunnel plastic giving way under the weight of snow.
 We ran a small propane heater in the tunnel hoping the little bit of heat would encourage some shedding of snow from the tunnel’s peak.
 It was moderately successful at shedding from the lowest parts of the tunnel, but the peak was heavy with snow.
 Just minutes earlier I watched as our wash station roof (admittedly poorly constructed) collapsed under the weight of wet snow.
 I didn’t want to see our $10,000 tunnel follow suit.
 So, with a long pole covered in some cushioning at the very end, I set about knocking the snow off the tunnel.
 Standing inside I could reach all the way to the 15 ft peak with the pole and shake the plastic enough to get the snow moving.
 Big swaths of snow cascaded off the tunnel creating huge piles on either side.
 Inside, the warmth of the heater had created a layer of condensation on the plastic which rained down on me with every thrust of my pole.
 It took over an hour to shake down the bulk of the snow weight.
 Soaking wet from the condensation rain and my arms shaking with exhaustion, I finally had to concede that I couldn’t get all the snow off.
 Perhaps I had lessened the weight enough to prevent collapse.
 We left the heater running, hoping to keep the sleet from forming a sheet of ice on the tunnel overnight.
 The next morning, the tunnel was still standing and most of the remaining snow had slid off in the night, its way paved by the clearing I had done.

 Every weekend Bones asks me if I have anything on my list to get done on the farm over the weekend.
 I always respond that there is always something on my list.
-I can’t imagine that my farm to do list will ever be complete.
+I can’t imagine that my farm to-do list will ever be complete.
 Completion isn’t even really the goal.
 Each season brings a new set of chores, a new project, a new harvest.
 Every season has more work than I can accomplish.
 In many ways, farming is an exercise in becoming comfortable with the incompleteness of the world.
-I keep a to do list, because it keeps me focused, not because I have any hope of crossing off every item.
+I keep a to-do list because it keeps me focused, not because I have any hope of crossing off every item.
 Today, my list contains an array of building projects and fencing repairs that I put off till winter.
 But there’s a foot of snow on the ground.
-They’ll have to wait while I spend more time with tending the animals, knock the snow off the high tunnel, and bake some cookies with my kids.
+They’ll have to wait while I spend more time tending the animals, knock the snow off the high tunnel, and bake some cookies with my kids.
 I could feel anxious about all the things I can’t do today, but that does me no good and the job still can’t be done.
 The truth is, it will never all be done.

 Meanwhile, clergy friends of mine just went down to the border to provide support and advocacy for the migrant caravan.
 I have watched their actions online.
 Leaving home, spouses, children, jobs, they put themselves in danger to stand up for the most marginalized among us.
-I watch their actions with a mix of admiration, grief and guilt.
+I watch their actions with a mix of admiration, grief, and guilt.
 Should I go too?
 Should I be putting myself on the line like that, using my voice and my body to stand up for another?
 But who would take care of my animals?
 Who would feed and water them in this storm?
 Who would keep my high tunnel from collapsing?
 Who would tend my kids?

 Sometimes I feel overwhelmed when I think about the enormity of the world’s problems.
 I want to be engaged in making the world a better place.
 That’s why I farm.
 That’s why I am in ministry.
 That’s why I am involved in my community.
 I can’t do it all though.
 You can’t do it all.
 I take comfort and encouragement in this passage from the Talmud.